 VT: What advice do you have regarding GMAT test prep?

 Jared: Calibrate your expectations before you begin a study plan.
-Take a free full-length practice exam online at www.mba.com.
-You can also take a free full-length practice exam with several different test-preparation companies.
-This will give you a good baseline as to where to begin your test preparation.
+You can take a free full-length practice exam; this will give you a good baseline as to where to begin your test preparation.
 After a free practice test, look over your results and then devise a plan.

 Another key factor is to begin your GMAT preparation early.
 We advise students to prepare for the GMAT six to eight weeks before taking the exam.
 Students who create a regular routine for GMAT preparation tend to score higher on the exam.
 Studying for 20 hours a week will also give added personal insight into the rigors of a quality MBA program like the W. P. Carey MBA.
 If students are able to study for 20 hours a week, then they will have time to be successful in a good MBA program.
 If an applicant finds he or she does not have time to devote to GMAT preparation, then the individual may not have the time necessary to be successful in an MBA program.